OPERA-Cal-Val/DSWx-Requirement-Verification/README.md

 # DSWx-Requirement-Verification

 This respository contains the workflow used to verify the DSWx suite.
 It is currently focused on DSWx-HLS, but will be updated along with the subsequent releases of DSWx products.
-At a high leve, the repository balances reproducibility and clarity.
-Here, "reproducibility" encompassing usability the software and version control; "clarity", the ability to visualize and communicate to the OPERA team and community the results of this verification exercise.
-Somewhere between these considerations is also the ability to inspect, experiment with, and modify this verification workflow to understand DSWx better.

 There are three components of the repository: